rstudio/bookdown.org/content/archive/external/mixomicsteam-github-io-bookdown.md

 title: "mixOmics vignette"
 author: "Kim-Anh Le Cao, Sebastien Dejean, Al J Abadi"
 date: ""
-tags: [Package, Multivariate]
+tags: [Package, Course]
 link: "https://mixomicsteam.github.io/Bookdown/"
 length_weight: "11.2%"
 repo: "mixOmicsTeam/mixOmics"
 pinned: false
 ---

-Vignette for the R package mixOmics [...] mixOmics is an R toolkit dedicated to the exploration and integration of biological data sets with a specific focus on variable selection.
-The package currently includes nineteen multivariate methodologies, mostly developed by the mixOmics team (see some of our references in 1.2.3).
-Originally, all methods were designed for omics data, however, their application is not limited to biological data only.
-Other applications where integration is required can be considered, but mostly for the case where the predictor variables are continuous (see also ...
+Vignette for the R package mixOmics [...]
+This document outlines some of the utilities of mixOmics package.
+If you run into any issues reproducing these results, please let us know by creating an issue here.
+Also, feel free to share your experience/suggestions in mixOmics Discourse ...